 Refreshing your database is a must-do process for businesses looking to stay relevant and competitive.
 Here are some clear-cut steps you can follow:

 Secondly, validate your existing data using reliable tools available on the market.
-They’ll help filter out invalid email addresses and update records with missing details such as job titles or company names.
+These tools will help filter out invalid email addresses and update records with missing details such as job titles or company names.

 Next is segmenting your database into meaningful groups based on factors like purchasing behavior, demographics, or customer lifecycle stages—whatever makes sense for your business model.